martell/ellcc/examples/elk/README.txt

 An example of building ELK.
-The file "elkconfig.LD" contains the configuration parameters for the build.
+The file "elkconfig.cfg" contains the configuration parameters for the build.
 The definitions of FLASH and MMU determine how ELK should run:

 FLASH   MMU